aspose-html/Aspose.HTML-Documentation/content/net/working-with-documents/environment-configuration/_index.md

 {{% /alert %}}

 #### **Character Set**
 The **CharSet** property sets the primary character-set for a document.
-In order to parse and display an HTML document correctly, the application must know what character-set (encoding) is using for the document.
+In order to parse and display an HTML document correctly, the application must know what character-set (encoding) is used for the document.
 If the character encoding is not directly specified in the header of the document, Aspose.HTML uses UTF-8, which is defined as the default for HTML5 specification.
 However, if you are sure that your HTML document is written using different from UTF-8 encoding, you can specify it manually, as it follows.
 {{< highlight java >}}
 using System.IO;
 using Aspose.Html;